Property owners can apply to the Resort Municipality of Whistler (RMOW) to rezone their properties.

 You may download the Rezoning Application .

-After you complete the application, provide it to the Planning Department at Municipal Hall along with the submittal requirements listed on pages 6 and 7 of the application form.
+After you complete the application, provide it to the Planning Department at Municipal Hall along with the submittal requirements listed in the application form.
 The Planning Department is available to help you determine which information you need to submit as part of your application.
+Please contact planning@whistler.ca to schedule a pre-application meeting prior to submitting your application

 More detailed information may be requested during review of the application.
 Submission of an application does not guarantee approval.

-Advisory Design Panel review is required for rezoning applications for commercial development as well as residential development comprising three or more dwelling units.
+Advisory Design Panel review is required for rezoning applications on lands designated as a Development Permit Area in the Official Community Plan for: Whistler Village, Whistler Creek, Commercial/Industrial and Multi-Family Residential.
 More information on the Advisory Design Panel is available here.

 To obtain Title Searches and other documents from the Land Title and Survey Authority of British Columbia (LTSA), you may contact lawyers, notaries, land surveyors or independent registry agents.
 The LTSA provides links to contact information here.